 - Pain when trying to lift the knee

 - Unable to sleep on your side with the affected hip

 If any of these symptoms seem familiar to you, you may have one of the following hip issues:

 - Rheumatoid arthritis

 After a thorough assessment, which may include electrodiagnostic medicine or on-site imaging (including X-ray, MRI, and bone density scans), our doctors will work with you to determine a course of treatment.
 Our experts always consider nonsurgical treatment before recommending surgery, such as physical therapy with one of our certified physical therapists, in-office orthobiologics, and weight management through the customized LeanMD health program.

 When surgery is necessary, our surgeons utilize the state-of-the-art Summit Surgical facility and employ the latest techniques in performing advanced procedures, from hip replacement to hip arthroscopy, to help restore your function.
-Additionally, as part of our Hip & Knee Center, our hip surgeons and knee surgeons work together to offer you comprehensive care to help you live with reduced hip pain and restored hip joint function.
+Additionally, our hip surgeons work together to offer you comprehensive care to help you live with reduced hip pain and restored hip joint function.

 The Strength of Experience at Sierra Pacific Orthopedics